Medically reviewed by Drugs.com. Last updated on Sep 14, 2020.

 Canadian labeling: Hypersensitivity to ramucirumab or any component of the formulation.

-IV: 8 mg/kg every 2 weeks as a single agent or in combination with paclitaxel; continue until disease progression or unacceptable toxicity.
+IV: 8 mg/kg once every 2 weeks as a single agent or in combination with weekly paclitaxel; continue ramucirumab until disease progression or unacceptable toxicity (Fuchs 2014; Wilke 2014).

-Non-small cell lung cancer, metastatic: IV: 10 mg/kg on day 1 every 21 days in combination with docetaxel; continue until disease progression or unacceptable toxicity (Garon 2014).
+Disease progression on or after platinum-based therapy: 10 mg/kg on day 1 every 21 days in combination with docetaxel; continue ramucirumab until disease progression or unacceptable toxicity (Garon 2014).

 Refer to adult dosing.